Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Introduction

+Various other aspects of polarization in MIMO systems have been investigated as well.
+Ref. \cite{White05} showed that space-time block coding (STBC) with single polarization outperforms STBC with dual polarization in Rayleigh and Ricean fading channels.
+A MIMO system with dual-polarized antenna elements can have lower spatial diversity but higher spatial multiplexing gain than a conventional MIMO system with single-polarized antennas, particularly, in Ricean fading channels with high $K$-factor \cite{Erceg_Paulraj02}.
+It is noteworthy that the extent of benefit from dual-polarized antennas depends on the associated schemes to exploit the characteristics of polarized wireless channel \cite{Jootar06, White05, Erceg_Paulraj02, Kwon_Molisch_GLOBECOM15, Kwon_Oh_VTC20Fall}.
+Various channel sounding campaigns and channel models provide insights into the characteristics of wireless channel polarization \cite{Hong_Pol_BF, Shafi_Molisch06, Landmann07, Erceg04, Soma02, Paulraj00, Kwon_Stuber11_TVT, Kwon_Stuber13_TVT, Kwon_Stuber13_TVTS}.

-Most of the above papers assume that the Tx and Rx have co-located dual-polarized antennas, such that two antenna ports are available for each antenna element at a distinct spatial location.
-Compared to the case where the same number of antennas with only a single polarization per antenna is available, this leads to an increase in diversity and capacity, although the gain depends significantly on the cross-polarization discrimination (XPD) \cite{Jootar06}.
-However, the co-located dual-polarized antennas imply doubling of number of antenna ports, with the consequent increase in the number of RF (up/down-conversion) chains and increased baseband processing.
-To mitigate the complexity issues, this paper considers polarization reconfigurable multi-input multi-output (PR-MIMO), where each antenna element has only a single port, but whose polarization orientation can be adapted through use of switches and parasitic elements \cite{cai2017continuously, sun2016novel, babakhani2016frequency, Landon_Furse07, Karabey_Jakoby13}.
+Most of the aforementioned papers \cite{Erceg_Paulraj02,Kwon_Thesis,Kwon14_GLOBECOM,Kwon_Stuber14_PDMA_TWC}, assume that the Tx and Rx have co-located dual-polarized antennas, such that two antenna ports are available for each antenna element at a distinct spatial location.
+Compared to the case where the same number of antenna elements with only a single polarization is available, this leads to an increase in diversity and capacity, although the gain depends significantly on the XPD \cite{Jootar06, Kwon_Oh_VTC20Fall}.
+However, this also leads to doubling the number of antenna ports, with the consequent increase in the number of RF (up/down-conversion) chains and increased baseband processing.
+To mitigate the resulting increase in energy consumption and complexity, this paper considers polarization reconfigurable multi-input multi-output (PR-MIMO) systems, where each antenna element has only a single port, but whose polarization orientation can be adapted through use of switches and parasitic elements \cite{cai2017continuously, sun2016novel, babakhani2016frequency, Landon_Furse07, Karabey_Jakoby13}.
 The performance analysis and transceiver schemes in this paper are based on these types of antennas.
-By optimally employing the polarization reconfigurable antennas in conjunction with MIMO spatial multiplexing, maximum-ratio transmission (MRT), and hybrid antenna selection (HS), this paper will show that the system performance is substantially enhanced compared to that of a conventional scheme with the same number of antenna ports.
-Throughout the paper, we will assume knowledge of channel state information (CSI), including polarization information, at both Tx and Rx.
+By optimally employing the polarization reconfigurable antennas in conjunction with MIMO spatial multiplexing, this paper will show that the system performance is substantially enhanced compared to that of a conventional scheme with the same number of antenna ports.
+Throughout the paper, we will assume perfect knowledge of channel state information (CSI), including polarization state information, at both Tx and Rx.
 The methods for acquiring such CSI have been amply discussed in the literature.